How to find customers

 Here’s an example:

 My daughter, Emily, wanted to start teaching piano lessons to children.
 She knew that she needed to reach a child’s parents, specifically the mother, with her advertising.
 She knew that many mothers communicated with each other on-line and thought that would be a quick, low cost way to advertise.
 Facebook is a great tool, but wouldn’t really work because Emily was connected with her friends there, but not mothers.
-Instead, she went to where the mothers chatted on-line.
-She put out a post on our local homeschool e-mail list.
-Within a few weeks she had three students and then word of mouth took over.
-One student’s mother told another mother and soon Emily had seven students and was turning away more interested customers.

 Carol Topp, CPA